4awpawz/bundlewithparcel/README.md

 __Please note that this feature requires Trio v6.0.1 or better.__

 Finally, using your editor, please examine the _trio.json_ file.
 Specifically please take notice of the _ignore_ property.
-This property is used to declare one or more folders that are unrelated to Trio's build and release workflows, such as for JavaScript bundling tasks which are driven by the user's inclusion of an external task runner and an external JavaScript bundling application such as Parcel.
+This property is used to declare one or more folders that are unrelated to Trio's build and release workflows, such as those used for JavaScript bundling tasks which are driven by the user's inclusion of an external task runner and an external JavaScript bundling application such as Parcel.

 ```json
 {